nginxinc/ansible-role-nginx-controller-certificate/README.md

             description: "A certificate"
           desiredState:
             type: "PEM"
+            privateKey: |-
-            privateKey: "Contents of cert key as a string"
+              # Contents of cert key as a multiline, unquoted string
+            publicCert: |-
-            publicCert: "Contents of cert as a string"
+              # Contents of cert as a multiline, unquoted string
 ```

 You can then run `ansible-playbook nginx_controller_certificate.yaml` to execute the playbook.